Welcome to

 The Digital Task Force for Planning was formed in February 2021 as an independent expert panel to raise awareness, expertise and skills to empower planning profession in the digital era.

-Our Work in 2021
+Our Work since 2021

 During 2021, the Task Force carried out a comprehensive cross-sector consultation programme, involving local and national government departments, agencies dealing with the natural and built environment, digital technology, public health, and higher education.
 Using a whole systems approach, the study is set against the UK government’s commitment to science and technology and cutting-edge research.